rpj/rpi/README.md

 # RPJiOS

-A [pub/sub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)-based implementation of a Raspberry Pi system platform built on [redis](https://redis.io) and centered around sensors.
+A [pub/sub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)-based implementation of a Raspberry Pi data pipeline built on [redis](https://redis.io) and centered around sensors.

 The general philosophy is that a "sensor" is any entity (physical or not) that operates primarily in an output-only mode (configuration doesn't necessarily count as an "input" so is allowable).